 Promise Residential Program currently include two houses for men as well as two houses for women and children.
 Life in each residence emphasizes a relational model of interdependency and is organized to heal and strengthen each individual in their spiritual, emotional and physical growth and well-being.
 At Place of Promise, we believe that we can live more abundantly by learning to know ourselves, each other and God more intimately.

-One house is comprised of men, the other of women and children, all striving towards the goal of living to their fullest potential.
-Residents may experience a range of challenges including: substance abuse, mental illness, HIV-AIDS, chronic disease, and/or a history of homelessness.
-The criteria for admission is not the problem, but a determined desire to live to one’s fullest potential and a willingness to surrender to the staff and work hard in order to reach that goal.
+Place of Promise welcomes multi-injured individuals most of whom may have experienced a range of challenges including: substance abuse, mental illness, dual diagnosis, chronic physical illness, post-incarceration re-entry issues, history of trauma, abuse, and homelessness.
+The primary criterion for admission is not the problem, but a desire to live to one’s fullest potential and a determination to follow through on that choice.

-Upon admission into the Promise Residential Treatment Program, each individual meets with staff to determine an individualized treatment plan in order to achieve his/her personal goals.
-All Residents receive advocacy and clinical support for a wide range of medical and therapeutic needs.
+Upon admission into the Promise Residential Program, each individual meets with staff to determine an individualized treatment plan in order to achieve his/her personal goals.
 Residents learn to live in Christian community as they are transformed by God’s power and love into new people living new lives.
-Each day is structured and includes groups, prayer, chores, learning activities, and fun!
-Sources of referral include: self, social service agencies, shelters, health care facilities, drug and alcohol treatment facilities and churches.
-Intake interviews are scheduled upon request.
-The primary criterion for admission into the program is a willingness to choose life and to follow through on the choice.